Gdańsk - guide Poland

 Accommodation - Where to stay in Gdańsk?
 In the historic center or in the countryside outside the center?
 In a luxury hotel, guesthouse or hostel?

-Typical food and drink - What you should try in Gdańsk - certainly various fish dishes, borscht, beer,...
+Typical food and drink - What to try in Gdańsk - certainly various fish dishes, borscht, beer,...

 Practical tips - Here you can learn more about local transport, the best way to get to Gdańsk, what to pack for your trip, etc.